-- i.
-All patients admitted for who receive care in the inpatient and or outpatient settings must have a complete medical record.
-All encounters where care is provided must be documented. - B. Inpatient Medical Records - i.
+- A. Overview - i.
+All patients who receive care in the inpatient or outpatient settings must have a complete medical record.
+All encounters where care is provided must be documented.

+- B. Inpatient Medical Records - i.
 Admissions - a.
-For all hospital admissions to the inpatient units, a complete history and physical examination shall be performed and documented within the first twenty-four (24) hours after admission. - ii.
+For all hospital admissions, a complete history and physical examination shall be performed and documented within the first twenty-four (24) hours after admission. - ii.
 The inpatient medical record will include the following: - a.
 Initial diagnostic/clinical impression and plan; - b.
 Reports (such as consultation, clinical laboratory, diagnostic studies, radiology reports, etc.); - c.
 Medical and/or surgical treatment; Pathologist's findings; - d.
 Daily progress notes; and - e.
-Discharge summary which briefly recapitulates the reason for hospitalization, significant findings, procedures performed, treatment rendered, final diagnosis, patient's condition on discharge, medications to be taken at discharge, plans for outpatient follow-up and discharge instructions as pertinent.

-iii.
-Anesthesia/Operative Procedures
+Discharge summary which briefly recapitulates the reason for hospitalization, significant findings, procedures performed, treatment rendered, final diagnosis, patient's condition on discharge, medications to be taken at discharge, plans for outpatient follow-up and discharge instructions as pertinent. - iii.
+Anesthesia/Operative Procedures - a.

-- a.
 If a patient undergoes anesthesia or operative procedures, the anesthesiologist shall maintain a complete anesthesia record to include evidence of pre-anesthetic evaluation. - b.
 A post-anesthetic follow-up note shall be written in the patient's chart by an anesthesiologist within 48 hours of the patient's procedure. - c.
 Operative reports must be completed immediately, after surgery, prior to transfer to the next level of care, see, Section 5, above. - d.
-A record will be considered incomplete if it is missing the anesthesia and/or operative report.
+A record will be considered incomplete if it is missing the anesthesia and/or operative report. - iv.
+Verbal Orders - a.
+Verbal orders are only appropriate in an emergency situation or for pain management or in situations in which a delay may adversely affect the patient. - b.
+All verbal orders, including telephone and face-to-face orders, will be signed in a timely manner consistent with current policy. - v.
+Inpatient medical records shall be completed promptly and authenticated or signed by the relevant physician, nurse practitioner, physician assistant, clinical psychologist, dentist or podiatrist in accordance with current policy following the patient's discharge. - C. Skilled Nursing Facility Medical Records